 Added Joel Treese, another WHHA historian, in 2016: "I don't know of any president who considered not living there.
 It sort of goes with the territory."

 But it's not as if the president of the United States has to live in the White House.
 No law requires it.
 Although with everything there, and a commute like that — the West Wing is a few steps from the main residence — the live-work-play setup has thus far proven impossible to turn down.

 Let's do a quick review of that setup: The grand, old edifice has some 55,000 square feet (5,110 square meters) of living and working space, 132 rooms, at least three kitchens, 35 bathrooms and a rather famous oval-shaped office where the leader of the free world punches his time card.
 The White House sits on an 18-acre (7.3-hectare) plot with a pool, a tennis court and a backyard big enough to land a helicopter.

 U.S. presidents may have yet to turn down living in the White House, but governors all over the country have backed off living in governor's mansions, for a variety of reasons (often because it's not really home).
-The governors of New Jersey (Chris Christie) and New York (Andrew Cuomo) are just two chief executives not living in their state's big house.
-California's Jerry Brown only recently moved into that state's Governor's Mansion.
-It had been without a full-time resident for more than half a century.
+The governor of New York (Andrew Cuomo) is just one of many chief executives not living in their state's big house.
+When California's former Governor Jerry Brown moved into that state's Governor's Mansion in 2017, it had been without a full-time resident for more than half a century before.
 Massachusetts, Idaho, Arizona and Rhode Island are among the states that don't even have an executive residence.

 But the White House has endured as a home base for sitting presidents for more than two centuries.
 The President's Palace (a one-time name) is not always immediately occupied by whomever takes office.
 But whoever takes office, ever since Adams first crossed the threshold in 1800, lives there eventually.